abid-sayyad/blog/about.md

 title: About
 permalink: /about/
 ---

-Hey there,  I am Abid.
-I enjoy building cool pieces of tech.
+## Hey there, I'm Abid.
+I love building cool pieces of tech.
 Why?

-Two of the major aspects of building stuff are:
+There are two main reasons:

-1) breaking : helps me get a deeper understanding and also increases a local vendor's coffee revenue. (multiple beneficieries)
+1. **Breaking things** – It helps me gain a deeper understanding of the tech I’m working on (and also boosts a local vendor’s coffee sales).
-2) building : gives an immenese amount of satisfaction and joy. (intensified when on 2 horuse of sleep and 4 mugs of espresso)
+2. **Building things** – It brings an immense sense of satisfaction and joy—especially when running on two hours of sleep and four mugs of espresso.

-I also contribute to Linux kernel, cuz who wouldn't feel cooler saying "I have patches upstream the Linux kernel". (⌐▨_▨) I am currenyly working on device drivers and perf subsystem, I am open to exploring and collaborations on both mine and open source projects.
-So if you have some ideas, let's just sit over a coffee and discuss them.
+I also contribute to the **Linux kernel** because, let’s be honest, who wouldn’t want to say, *"I have patches upstream in the Linux kernel"*? 😎

+Currently, I’m working on **device drivers** and the **perf subsystem**.
+I'm open to exploring other subsystems and collaborating on both my own and open-source projects.

+So, if you’ve got an idea, let’s grab a coffee and chat! ☕